-For e.g at DWP -Winter Fuel Payment service we successfully created product and service visions during the various stages which were converted into a scoped work
+For the Department for Work and Pensions (DWP) we successfully created product and service visions for the Winter Fuel Payment service during the various stages which were converted into a scoped work.

-- understood problem space, user needs policy intent via workshops with stakeholders to co-design a Service Vision
+- understood problem space, user needs andpolicy intent through workshops with stakeholders to co-design a service vision

-- used evidence to describe the desired outcomes, future state, and future user experience in the Vision, supported by visual empathy maps and user journeys
+- used evidence to describe the desired outcomes, future state and future user experience in the service vision, supported by visual empathy maps and user journeys

--tested hypothesis/assumptions to convert the vision /evidence into a scope of work for the journeys we intended to deliver, which included various constraints”
+- tested hypothesis/assumptions to convert the vision and evidence into a scope of work for the journeys we intended to deliver, which included various constraints

-We replace assumptions with data-driven facts to ensure that both the users' needs and the business demands are being met.
-Our agile and iterative design process involves stakeholders in every step of the way, focusing on cost-effective outcomes and proving value early and often.
+We replace assumptions with data-driven facts to ensure that both users' needs and business demands are being met.
+Our agile and iterative design process involves stakeholders every step of the way, focusing on cost-effective outcomes and proving value early and often.